Skip to main content

 All lectures, seminars, laboratories, group activities and workshops will be taught in English.

-At the end of the whole programme, external participants will receive an official UniTrento transcript of records certifying 6 ECTS.
+At the end of the whole programme (included the online session on 23/03), external participants will receive an official UniTrento transcript of records certifying 6 ECTS.

 UniTrento participants will receive an Attendance Certificate and can enquire at the students' support desk if the extracurricular activity can be recognized in terms of credits or thesis points or extra credits, according to the rules of their study course.